Share On Social!

 Dr. Ramirez & Her Work to Improve Latino Health

 Ramirez currently directs the Salud America! national multimedia program.
 The program fuels its network of 200,000 community and school leaders to drive healthy policy and system changes.
-These changes promote health equity and support for Latino families.
+These initiatives promote health equity and support for Latino families.

-In the scientific field, Ramirez is a Susan G. Komen Scholar and is on the scientific advisory board for LIVESTRONG.
+Ramirez is a Susan G. Komen Scholar and is on the scientific advisory board for LIVESTRONG.
 In San Antonio, Ramirez is on the San Antonio Mayor’s Fitness Council.
 Her recognitions include: 2007 election to the National Academy of Medicine; 2011 White House Champion of Change; 2014 APHA Everett M. Rogers Public Health Communication Award; and 2018 Icons in Healthcare Award.

 Ramirez is a native of Laredo, Texas.
 She earned M.P.H. and Dr.P.H. degrees from UT Health Science Center at the Houston School of Public Health.